 Similar to how you can narrow an alert to only paths that flow through a certain network segment, you can also do it for a specific device.
 Just specify the IP address range (126.96.36.199) or hostname wildcard (*.rar3.washington-dc.us.xo.net) and the delay metric.

 You can detect deviations from expected DSCP code, Path MTU or TCP MSS values throughout the traffic path.
 This can be particularly valuable for alerting on VoIP circuits or for protocols with non-standard segment sizes.

 With these geographic and Path Trace alerts you should be able to reduce false positives while tuning your notifications to provide you even more valuable information.
-You can put all of these tips into practice right now with your existing tests; learn more about alerts in the Customer Success Center, the recorded webinar on Alerting in ThousandEyes or the 5-minute video tutorial.
-If you don’t yet have a ThousandEyes account, sign up for free and begin monitoring your network.
+You can put all of these tips into practice right now with your existing tests; learn more about alerts in the Customer Success Center, the ThousandEyes Alerting Essentials webinar or the Working with Alerts video tutorial.
+If you don’t have a ThousandEyes account yet, sign up for a free trial and begin monitoring your network.